-The software then sends this virtual data to a milling chamber in the lab where the dental restoration is carved out of a solid block of composite resin or porcelain.
+The CAD/CAM dentistry software then sends this virtual data to a milling chamber in the lab where the dental crown is carved out of a solid block of composite resin or porcelain.
 Our standard of quality, here at Kneib Dentistry, is the highly esthetic, high strength e.Max porcelain ceramic crown.
-The resultant restoration can then be adjusted in the patients mouth and cured/bonded in place.
-Following acid etching of both the underside of the restoration and the topside of the tooth itself (which increases surface area on both opposing surfaces), composite resin materials are then used to fuse the resultant restoration to the tooth, completing the restoration process.
+The resultant dental crown can then be adjusted in the patient's mouth and cured/bonded in place.
+Following acid etching of both the underside of the crown and the topside of the tooth itself (which increases the surface area on both opposing surfaces), composite resin materials are then used to fuse the resultant crown to the tooth, completing the dental crown procedure.

 These dental crowns are made of both porcelain and ceramic materials, which provide a very close match to the color of your natural teeth.
 They are also a great choice for patients who have allergies or general sensitivity to metal.

 What are the benefits of CAD/CAM technology in dentistry?

 Can you change the color of a dental crown?